pmadril/danklco.com-site/_posts/2014-01-08-the-great-and-powerful-cq-editconfig.md

 certainly possible to only have the script tag appear when authoring the page.
 I would also note components which require JavaScript to be run on page load are problematic with the built in AEM Campaigns and Teasers for the same reason.

+So there you have it, the cq:EditConfig.
+Now there is no more excuses for components with dialogs with empty dialogs or components who's dialogs open up awkwardly in a tiny space.
+And, if I see it again, I will set my flying monkeys on you!

 ## Reference